Support for Teens and Young People

 From there I trained as a teacher, working with under-18s in prisons before teaching English for 5 years at colleges in Greater Manchester and South Yorkshire.
 It was fascinating and often rewarding to watch the young people in my care try to figure out their identity and future, leaving the safe environment of school and learning to become adults in an uncertain world.

-Many behavioural problems can often begin with fear, anxiety or phobia that can escalate into a serious problem.
+Many behavioural problems can often begin with fear, anxiety or phobia that can escalate into other problems.

 Please get in touch to enquire or book a consultation to discuss how I can help your child.